chiara-mauri/Accurate-interpretable-generative-model-for-image-based-prediction/README.md

 ```
-python runTraining.py -nLat < LatentValues > -dp < /path/to/training/data > -fig
+python runTraining.py -nLat < LatentValues > [-sp < /path/to/save/model > -n < nameOfSavedModel > -dp < /path/to/training/data > -th <threshold_value> -fig ]
 ```

 where

-- -nLat or --nLatentValues specifies all the values for the number of latent variables that you want to try.
+- ```-nLat``` or ```--nLatentValues``` specifies all the values for the number of latent variables that you want to try.
 E.g. -nLat 20,50,70,100

-Optional parameters:

-- -sp or --savePath specifies the path where the trained model is saved, default="."
+- -sp or --savePath (optional) specifies the path where the trained model is saved, default="."
-- -n or --nameSavedModel specifies the name given to trained model, default="trainedModel"
+- -n or --nameSavedModel (optional) specifies the name given to the trained model, default="trainedModel"
-- -dp or --dataPath specifies tha folder containing the training data, default=".".
-See below for requirements on the data format
+- -dp or --dataPath (optional) specifies tha folder containing the training data, default=".", see below for requirements on the data format
-- -th or --maskThreshold specifies the threshold to use for masking out the background before trianing the model.
+- -th or --maskThreshold (optional) specifies the threshold to use for masking out the background in images before trianing the model.
 The threshold is applied to the average volume scaled by its maximum. default=0.01
-- -fig or --showFigures if specified, figures are displayed when running
+- -fig or --showFigures (optional): to display figures

 The code assumes that training data are provided in the following format: